CPericas/ChatWebsocket/README.md

-Simple WebSocket Chat Application
+# Simple WebSocket Chat Application

-This is a real-time chat application built using Python (with Flask-SocketIO) on the backend and React with TypeScript and Bootstrap on the frontend.
+Simple WebSocket Chat Application is a real-time chat app that enables users to send and receive messages instantly using WebSockets.
+The backend is built with Python (Flask-SocketIO), and the frontend uses React, TypeScript, and Bootstrap.
-Users can send and receive messages instantly, filter messages by username, and see timestamps for each message.

-Features
+## Features

-🔹 Real-time messaging using WebSocket protocol
+- **Real-time messaging** using WebSocket protocol

-🔹 Username filtering to search chat history easily
+- **Username filtering** to search chat history easily

-🔹 Timestamped messages

-🔹 Responsive UI with React-Bootstrap

-🔹 Built with TypeScript for type safety
+- **Timestamped messages** for real-time context
+- **Responsive UI**, built with React-Bootstrap, adjusts seamlessly across various screen sizes
+- **Type safety** using TypeScript

-🔹 Backend powered by Flask-SocketIO
+- **Backend** powered by Flask-SocketIO

-Tech Stack
+## Tech Stack

-Frontend:
+**Frontend:**
-React.js (TypeScript)
+- React.js (TypeScript)
-Bootstrap
+- Bootstrap
-React-Bootstrap
+- React-Bootstrap
-Vite
+- Vite

-Backend:
+**Backend:**
-Python (Flask-SocketIO)
+- Python (Flask-SocketIO)
-Flask
-WebSocketServer (Custom Wrapper)
+- Flask WebSocketServer (Custom Wrapper)

-How It Works
+## How It Works

-1. Server Side (server.py)
+### Server Side (server.py)
-A Flask app is initialized using WebSocketServer.
+- A Flask app is initialized using `WebSocketServer`.

-Handles three WebSocket events:
+- Handles three WebSocket events:

-connect: Logs when a user connects.
+  - `connect`: Logs when a user connects.

-disconnect: Logs when a user disconnects.
+  - `disconnect`: Logs when a user disconnects.

-message: Receives a message (with username and text), attaches a timestamp, and broadcasts it to all connected clients.
+  - `message`: Receives a message (with username and text), attaches a timestamp, and broadcasts it to all connected clients.

-2. Frontend Components
+### Frontend Components

-SimpleMessageInput.tsx:
-Users input their username and type a message.
-Messages are sent via WebSocket when clicking the button or pressing Enter.
+- **SimpleMessageInput.tsx**: A component where users can input their username and type a message.
+The message is sent via WebSocket when the 'Send' button is clicked or the 'Enter' key is pressed.

-SimpleChatBody.tsx:
-Displays all incoming messages.
-Users can filter messages by username using a search bar.
+- **SimpleChatBody.tsx**: Displays all incoming messages.
+It includes a search bar to filter messages by username, allowing users to review past messages more easily.